Education: Grades PK-2

 The hybrid delivery of this program allows you to complete your work both in-person and online, offering you the flexibility to continue working while completing your degree.
 The PK-2 Concentration does not lead to teacher licensure but can lead to a Massachusetts Early Education and Care Certification.
 This concentration is only available to those enrolled at the Springfield or Boston regional campuses.

-What job can I get with Education: Grades PK-2?
+What job can I get with a degree in Education: Grades PK-2?

 A degree in Education: Grades PK-2 from Springfield College prepares you for a rewarding career shaping young minds.
 Graduates can become preschool or kindergarten teachers, where you’ll create engaging learning environments that foster early development and enthusiasm for learning.
 Another impactful role is that of a childcare center director, overseeing educational programs and ensuring high standards of care and instruction.